-As has been noted, views of the back of the property are extremely limited due to the extensive planting and trees.
-Trees and a new boundary are proposed to be planted around the edge of the property which, although they would not be initially mature, could still be 5-6 metres in height which would screen the site and maintain the verdant and secluded feel from the rear and sides.

-As there is also a dense screen of trees on Hampstead Heath around the ponds it is not possible to see the existing building from the adjoining areas of the Heath.
-Given that the proposed building sits between the height of the existing permissions and that of the adjacent building, it will not have an impact in views from The Heath, and overall would maintain the openness and character of the private open space.

-No landscaping associated with new development is complete and mature immediately on construction.
-A longer view of the improvements and enhancements to the planting and landscaping at the site that will develop with time are significant considerations to weigh against any short term concerns about changes to views across a site that, has long been vacant and neglected, with no regard paid to the maintenance and degradation of the amenity value it offers.
+- As has been noted, views of the back of the property are extremely limited due to the extensive planting and trees.
+Trees and a new boundary are proposed to be planted around the edge of the property which, although they would not be initially mature, could still be 5-6 metres in height which would screen the site and maintain the verdant and secluded feel from the rear and sides. - As there is also a dense screen of trees on Hampstead Heath around the ponds it is not possible to see the existing building from the adjoining areas of the Heath.
+Given that the proposed building sits between the height of the existing permissions and that of the adjacent building, it will not have an impact in views from The Heath, and overall would maintain the openness and character of the private open space. - 7.55 No landscaping associated with new development is complete and mature immediately on construction.
+A longer view of the improvements and enhancements to the planting and landscaping at the site that will develop with time are significant considerations to weigh against any short term changes to views across a site that has long been vacant and neglected, with no regard paid to the maintenance and degradation of the amenity value it offers. - 7.56 Therefore, in light of the above and as considered acceptable by officers under the 2016 approved development, the proposed dwelling would not have a detrimental impact on views from the Heath and would maintain the wider openness and character of the private open space.

-4. Acceptability of Basement Development and Design
+4. Acceptability of Lower Ground Floor Development and Design